MPI-SHH-SummerSchool/dag-material/Treemix/README.md

-## Welcome to the class on "Treemix"
+## Welcome to the workshop on "Treemix"
-### taught by Selina Carlhoff and Mei-Shin Wu.
+### taught by Selina Carlhoff (selina_carlhoff@eva.mpg.de) and Mei-Shin Wu(wu@shh.mpg.de).

-## Download R and RStudio

-TreeMix comes with plotting functions which are written in R. We recommand users install RStudio as well.

-You can find a quick starting guide to install R and RStudio [here](https://rstudio-education.github.io/hopr/starting.html)

-## Code Ocean

-Make a [Code Ocean](codeocean.com) account.
-If you have an "academic" email account (university or research institute), make sure to use it for free monthly computing hours.
+We've provided full instructions on how to install all necessary software, prepare your data, run TreeMix and visualisation and interpretation of results [here](https://pad.gwdg.de/kqt5waeaRBuz-JihOAGUHg).

+Don't hesitate to contact us if you have any further questions!